cztomczak/cefpython/api/cefpython.md

 | traceObject | - |
 | __Return__ | string |

 Global except hook to exit app cleanly on error.
+CEF has a multiprocess architecture and when exiting you need to close all processes (main Browser process, Renderer process, GPU process, etc.) by calling Shutdown().
 This hook does the following: in case of exception write it to the "error.log" file, display it to the console, shutdown CEF and exit application immediately by ignoring "finally" (_exit()).